cfmmoc/cfmmoc/README.md

 ## System Specific Installation Instructions

+Fedora is recommendation system for compiling and running cfMMOC.

 The following specifics augment the foregoing general instructions for rapid installation on the following systems:

+### Ubuntu:

 Install pre-requisites for run-time: